MODERN AND CONTEMPORARY ENGLISH LITERATURE

 Learning outcomes of the course unit

-The course aims at providing students with advanced knowledge of the main literary manifestations of the modern and contemporary periods, as well as the most relevant and updated theoretical knowledge and methodological instruments that may enable them to develop suitable research and analytical skills in relation to the complex cultural and literary manifestations from Renaissance to present-day Britain.
+The course aims to provide students with advanced knowledge of the main literary manifestations of modernity and contemporaneity, as well as relevant and updated theoretical and methodological tools so as to enable them to develop research and analytical skills applicable to the complex manifestations of British literature and culture from the C19 to the present day.

 Course contents summary